Salem Radio Network News Monday, December 8, 2025

 By Arasu Kannagi Basil and Pritam Biswas

-Global adoption of stablecoins — digital tokens backed by low-risk assets such as U.S. dollars or Treasuries — is gaining momentum as traditional financial firms roll out new offerings in the space and regulators worldwide move toward clearer rules.
+Global adoption of stablecoins — digital tokens backed by low-risk assets such as the U.S. dollar or Treasuries — is gaining momentum as traditional financial firms roll out new offerings in the space and regulators worldwide move toward clearer rules.

-The Trump administration, which pledged to position the United States as a global leader in cryptocurrency, enacted the Genius Act earlier this year, establishing a legal framework for regulating dollar-backed stablecoins aimed at enhancing the safety of digital payments.
+The Trump administration, which has pledged to position the U.S. as a global leader in cryptocurrency, enacted the Genius Act earlier this year, establishing a legal framework for regulating dollar-backed stablecoins aimed at enhancing the safety of digital payments.

 “This isn’t just crypto speculation anymore, this is the plumbing of digital finance getting laid brick by brick,” said David Bartosiak, stock strategist at Zacks Investment Research.